vygr/ChrysaLisp/STATUS.md

 Fixed several instabilities shown up by working on the Raspberry PI4 for a few days !

-Main fix is to make sure that on dynamically loading new function to call a new sys_pii::clear_icache call !
+Main fix is to make sure that on dynamically loading a new function to call the new sys_pii::clear_icache method !
 ARM does not cope with snooping code loading like the x86 does and I was assuming that mmap with the PROT_EXEC flag would be enough, but this is not the case when that buffer is loaded later on with more functions !
 Silly me.